alexapostolu/night/README.md

 ---

 **Progress Updates**

-I recently finished fixing all (hopefully all) the bugs, and now I'm on to testing and cleaning.
-It should be done by this weekend, and that would actualy be `v2.0`!
-Then I'll start to work on the list above.
+I just finished with `v2.0`, so now I'm working on the list above